Southern Pacific

 According to (sources) Don Ross: S6 1206, Class AS409-1, was built by ALCo in May 1955, #80929, as SP 1039, Class DS-9.
 It was renumbered 1206, Class AS409-1, in 1966.
 It was sold to City of Grand Island, Platte Generating Station 1 and sold as AGP Grain Cooperative 1.
 [Source]

-Southern Pacific Alco S6 1210 is on the streets of LA.
+- Southern Pacific (SP) Alco S6 1210 is on the streets of LA.
 Location: Alameda Street, near Union Station.
 The Hollywood Freeway (the 101) is on the left of this photo.
-Photo was taken on October 22, 1974.
-This was shot through my windshield.
+Photo was taken on Tuesday, October 22, 1974.
+This was shot through the windshield of my 1969 Chevy Nova.

 SP 1211 Alco S6, SP Class AS409-1